kof97/cat666-interface/readme.md

 ## alterPic
 Changed user picture.
 The name of the POST is "userid" and "pic".
 If return "error : 0", please check your post.
-If return "failed : 1", that means changed failed.
+If return "failed : 1", "pic : `url`", that means changed failed.
-If return "succeed : 1", that means changed succeed.
+If return "succeed : 1", "pic : `url`", that means changed succeed.
 > http://cat666.com/cat666-interface/index.php/index/alterPic